fegastal/42SP-Labs-Notes/README.md

 > 2.1 Huffman's Tree 🌳

-In order to start studying data structures, I tried to understand how the Huffman Tree works.
+In order to start studying data structures, I tried to understand how the Huffman's Tree works.
 Based on the playlist indicated above, I was able to get a good understanding. :)

 It is also important to say that my 42 Labs project had as its total practical focus the implementation step of these data structures.